ceramicstudio/js-glaze/website/docs/guide-cli.md

 idx did:list
 ```

-## Check IDX support
+## Inspect the IDX document

-By running then `index:check` it is possible to check if a given DID supports IDX.
+By running then `index:inspect` it is possible to check the IDX document associated to a DID.

-Assuming you have created a DID using the step above, you can run the command to confirm your DID can be used with IDX:
+Assuming you have created a DID using the step above, you can run the following command:

 ```sh
 idx index:check me